oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_library/README.md

 - A header file containing valid SYCL kernel language and declares the signatures of functions implemented by the RTL component.
 - A SYCL based emulation model file for RTL component

-The RTL is used when compiling for hardware whereas the emulation model is used when the oneAPI program is run on the FPGA emulator.
+The RTL is used when compiling for hardware and simulation, and the emulation model is used when compiling for the FPGA emulator.
 After having created the library file, the function in the library can be called from the SYCL kernel, without the need to know the hardware design or implementation details on underlying functions in the library.

 Given a workable RTL module, one may need to apply some modifications in order to integrate it into oneAPI program.